adrianjch/IRC_bot/README.md

 - ".command <rr/greetings/pun/suicide> <on/off>" works to enable/disable some of the commands.
 It just will work if it's sent by an Op.

+- ".pizza" gives you a pizza with random ingredients {bot} serves to {user} a pizza with mozzarella, double cheese and pepperoni.